-Following is a list of resources, including for prevention of alcohol, tobacco, opioid and other drug use; suicide; chronic disease and communicable illnesses; etc., as well as treatment resources provided by many agencies in our region:
+Following is a list of resources, including for prevention of alcohol, tobacco, opioid and other drug use; suicide; chronic disease and communicable illnesses; etc., as well as programs for youth and families, treatment resources provided by many agencies in our region:

 Resource Referral Helpline statewide – Nevada 211